NREL/OpenStudio-user-documentation/docs/reference/measure_writing_guide.md

 Select the "Objects/Objects List" to find more information on individual model objects.
 ![Core](img/measure-writing-guide/6b.png)

-Click "__SpaceType__"."
+Clicking "__SpaceType__" takes you to the class reference for that object:

 ![click space](img/measure-writing-guide/7.png)

-This screen contains the documentation for the SpaceType class.
+This is the documentation for the SpaceType class.
 The methods are generally split into four categories: Constructors and Destructors, Getters, Setters, and Other.
 SpaceType is a base class of ResourceObject.
 You can look into the ResourceObject for additional methods beyond what is in the SpaceType documentation.

-###### Understanding the Methods
+#### Understanding the Methods
 At first glance, the methods look cryptic, not at all like those shown in the examples, because this is the C++ documentation and the methods used are the Ruby translation of these same methods.
 These methods can be decoded as follows:

 The name of the method: